fitbenchmarking/fitbenchmarking/docs/source/users/BenchmarkProblems.rst

 * a definition of the fitting function, :math:`f({\boldsymbol{\beta}};x)`; and
 * (at least) one set of initial values for the function parameters :math:`{\boldsymbol{\beta}}_0`.

-If a problem doesn’t have observational errors (e.g., the NIST problem set), then FitBenchmarking can approximate errors by taking :math:`\sigma_i = \sqrt{y_i}`.
+If a problem doesn't have observational errors (e.g., the NIST problem set), then FitBenchmarking can approximate errors by taking :math:`\sigma_i = \sqrt{y_i}`.
 Alternatively, there is an option to disregard errors and solve the